 Paris: Urban text and Visual Representation

-Heather Jensen, "Portraitists à la Plume: Women Art Critics in Revolutionary and Napoleonic France"
+Heather Jensen, "Portraitists à la Plume: Women Art Critics in Revolutionary and Napoleonic France," 2007.

 Sheer Presence: The Veil in Manet's Paris (Minneapolis: University of Minnesota Press, 2006).

-The Matter of Food in Late Nineteenth-Century French Visual Culture, in progress.
+"Discomfort Food: The Culinary in Late Nineteenth-Century French Visual Culture," in progress.

-“Édouard Manet’s Ham and Suzanne’s Lost Body in Edgar Degas’ Salon,” Contemporary French Civilization special Issue “Beyond Gastronomy: French Food Culture for the 21st Century,” eds.
+"Édouard Manet’s Ham and Suzanne’s Lost Body in Edgar Degas’ Salon," Contemporary French Civilization special Issue “Beyond Gastronomy: French Food Culture for the 21st Century,” eds.
 Michael Garval and Philippe Dubois, 42:3-4 (winter 2018) 279-300.

 "Edgar Degas's Princess Pauline de Metternich and the Phenomenological Swirl," in Perspectives on Degas ed.
 Kathryn Brown (London: Routledge Press, 2017) 135-150.